LMUnit: Fine-grained Evaluation with Natural Language Unit Tests: Introduction

-Our key contributions include: (1) proposing the paradigm of natural language unit tests, and validating it at scale, (2) developing \lmunit{} as a unified scoring model that achieves state-of-the-art performance, (3) demonstrating improved performance with post-training of rationales, (4) showing the benefits and challenges of effective unit test creation and weighting strategies, and (5) validating our approach through human studies that demonstrate improved inter-annotator agreement and more effective LLM development workflows.
+Our key contributions include: (1) proposing the paradigm of natural language unit tests, and validating it at scale, (2) developing \lmunit{} as a unified scoring model that achieves state-of-the-art performance, (3) showing the benefits and challenges of effective unit test creation and weighting strategies, (4) demostrating the importance of rationales when incorporating them as part of the training data.
+(5) validating our approach through human studies that demonstrate improved inter-annotator agreement and more effective LLM development workflows.